varunsv97/Proxmox-Automation-with-Terraform-and-Ansible/README.md

 # proxmox-automation

-A cloned repo of https://github.com/vivami/proxmox-automation.git Automations for Proxmox using Terraform and Ansible.
+A cloned repo of https://github.com/vivami/proxmox-automation.git.

+Automations for Proxmox using Terraform and Ansible.
 Can be used to setup and provision containers and virtual machines.

+This creates VMs with automatically with ubuntu cloud-init template and provisions them with Docker, Nvidia-Container-Toolkit and installs DeepLabCut on Nvidia/CUDA containers

 ### Usage